 Campus Connection is the college's events calendar.
 All college employees have access to post events to the SUNY Oneonta organization.
 Events posted in Campus Connection sync with the CORQ mobile app and may be included in the #OneyEvents weekly email sent to all students, as well as faculty and staff subscribers.
-More information about advertising events on Campus Connection is available here.
+More information about advertising events on Campus Connection.

 Corq is an events calendar for mobile devices.
 A free download for iOS and Android, Corq automatically syncs with Campus Connection to give users up-to-the-minute information about what’s happening on campus now and what’s scheduled weeks or even months in advance.
 It’s easy and intuitive, with scrollable, color-coded entries, and filters to find events in different categories like “Athletics” and “Arts & Music.”
 Putting the Corq badge on your promotional posters or flyers will encourage others to get the app and help drive traffic to your event.